zircleUI/docs/docs/tutorial/wrapping-views.md

 # Wrapping views

 Was a long journey, but we are arriving to the final.
-We have created a lot of views trying to show most of the **zircle ui** features.
+We have created a lot of views trying to show most of the **zircle-ui** features.
 Now, we have to wire up our views into the **App.vue** file.

-Replace the App.vue code with this and voila!
+Replace the **App.vue** code with this and voila!
 Our app should be working right now :)

 ```vue result